The Order of the Arrow (OA) is the national honor society of the Boy Scouts of America (BSA).

 Learn more about the Order of the Arrow at www.oa-bsa.org

-They meet at 7PM at First Lutheran Church in Pouslbo on the second Wednesday of every month.
+They meet at 7PM at the VFW hall in Silverdale on the fourth Wednesday of every month.
 The

-chapter adviser is Mr. Matt Strother.
-Arrowmen are considered youth until their 21st birthday, Troop 1539 currently has 8 scouts elected who have not yet completed ordeal, and 10 scouts eligible for the next election.
+chapter adviser is Mr. Nick Horowitz.
+Arrowmen are considered youth until their 21st birthday, Troop 1539 currently has 4 scouts elected who have not yet completed ordeal, and 13 scouts eligible for the next election.